kgdunn/pid-book/univariate-review/univariate-review.rst

 	One of the question we posed at the start of this chapter was: "`Here are the yields <http://datasets.connectmv.com/info/batch-yields>`_ from a batch bioreactor system for the last 3 years (300 data points; we run a new batch about every 3 to 4 days).

 	#.
 What sort of distribution do the yield data have?
 	#.
 A recorded yield value was less than 60%, what are the chances of that occurring?
-Express your answer as: *there's a 1 in :math:`X` chance* of it occurring.
+Express your answer as: *there's a 1 in n chance* of it occurring.
 	#.
 Which assumptions do you have to make for the second part of this question?

 	..
 From assignment 2, 2011